Self Esteem 1.3

 Comparing for failure.

-Do you compare yourself to classmates, siblings, teammates, or others for either of the aforementioned reasons?
+Do you compare yourself to classmates, siblings, teammates, or others for either of these reasons?
+If so, take a moment to reflect on it and write about your experience in your journal after watching the video.

 STEPS FOR CHANGE